-2Co 8:20 We want to avoid any criticism of the way we administer this liberal gift.

-- 12. Giving is closely related to God's salvation by grace.
-Notice in the middle of Paul's dissertation on giving there is a reminder that you must give without attachments just as God so freely gave His marvelous Son.
-2Co 8:8-9 - 12.1 The Corinthians had agreed to take up an offering for the saints at Jerusalem but then neglected to do it.
+- 2Co 8:7 But just as you excel in everything -- in faith, in speech, in knowledge, in complete earnestness and in your love for us -- see that you also excel in this grace of giving. - 2Co 8:8 I am not commanding you, but I want to test the sincerity of your love by comparing it with the earnestness of others. - 2Co 8:9 For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sakes he became poor, so that you through his poverty might become rich. - 2Co 8:10 And here is my advice about what is best for you in this matter: Last year you were the first not only to give but also to have the desire to do so. - 2Co 8:11 Now finish the work, so that your eager willingness to do it may be matched by your completion of it, according to your means. - 11.
+Giving is closely related to God's salvation by grace.
+Notice in the middle of Paul's dissertation on giving there is a reminder that you must give without attachments just as God so freely gave His marvelous Son. - 12.
+The Corinthians had agreed to take up an offering for the saints at Jerusalem but then neglected to do it.
 The amount is not an issue here but rather the chance to give, i.e., the taking of the offering.
-The leaders of the church are being asked to give the people the opportunity to give. - 2Co 9:3 But I am sending the brothers in order that our boasting about you in this matter should not prove hollow, but that you may be ready, as I said you would be.
-2Co 9:4 For if any Macedonians come with me and find you unprepared, we-- not to say anything about you--would be ashamed of having been so confident.
-2Co 9:5 So I thought it necessary to urge the brothers to visit you in advance and finish the arrangements for the generous gift you had promised.
+The leaders of the church are being asked to give the people the opportunity to give. - 2Co 9:3 But I am sending the brothers in order that our boasting about you in this matter should not prove hollow, but that you may be ready, as I said you would be. - 2Co 9:4 For if any Macedonians come with me and find you unprepared, we-- not to say anything about you--would be ashamed of having been so confident. - 2Co 9:5 So I thought it necessary to urge the brothers to visit you in advance and finish the arrangements for the generous gift you had promised.
 Then it will be ready as a generous gift, not as one grudgingly given. - 13.
 A mature believer will be a giver, i.e., he will want to give--keep in mind the gift is complete in the mind.
-Whether you have money to give is God's business.
+Whether you have money to give is God's business. - Phi 4:14 Yet it was good of you to share in my troubles.